galuhramaditya/echox/website/content/middleware/logger.md

   parent = "middleware"
 +++

-Logger middleware logs the information about each HTTP request.
+Logger middleware logs the information about each HTTP requst.

 *Usage*